 Fructose is a beneficial part of a person’s diet, especially if he or she suffers from gout.
 A dose of fructose can be acquired from fruits and is recommended by doctors to promote a healthy diet for gout patients.
 However, too much fructose is still sugar, and sugar is still contributory to high uric acid.
 Make sure that you are consuming a reasonable amount of fructose and you shall be safe.
 Moreover, it is advisable to stay away from artificial sweets that contribute to a high uric acid level and stick to a more natural diet.

 5. Eating Too Much Meat

 Meat is often harmless.
-It is in fact an important part of a healthy person’s diet.
+It is, in fact, an important part of a healthy person’s diet.
 Meat is an important source of protein which is needed for muscle build up and repair.
-Unfortunately the consumption of meat should be put under watch in order to avoid the increase of uric acid.
+Unfortunately, the consumption of meat should be put under watch in order to avoid the increase of uric acid.
 Animal protein has is high in purines and is a contributing factor to a high uric acid diet yield.
 A high uric acid diet increases the uric acid levels of the body.
 A high uric acid level caused by purines will definitely lead to gout attacks and pains.
-Organs such as heart, liver and brains should be avoided at all cost.
+Organs such as the heart, liver, and brains should be avoided at all cost.
 Check this related article for more foods you should avoid with gout.